Phase-Walker/git-testing/formatting.md

 Typed >Text that is a quote
 You only need to escape the > character if it is the first character in the line.

+Links:

+You can create an inline link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).
+When you have text selected, you can paste a URL from your clipboard to automatically create a link from the selection.

+This site was built using \[GitHub Pages]\(https://pages.github.com/).

+Images:

+You can display an image by adding ! and wrapping the alt text in [ ].
+Alt text is a short text equivalent of the information in the image.
+Then, wrap the link for the image in parentheses ().

+\!\[Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.]\(https://myoctocat.com/assets/images/base-octocat.svg)

 For more advanced functionalities refer to:
 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax